Soviet combat vehicle production during World War II: Heavy tanks

 The KV-1 (named after Kliment Voroshilov) was armed with a 76 mm gun; as with the T-34, the length of the gun was increased during production.
 The KV-1S was a version of the KV-1 with lighter armour (making it faster) and a new turret (still with a 76 mm gun).
 KV-85 was a KV-1S fitted with an 85 mm gun in the same turret as the IS-1.

 After Voroshilov lost political favour, the new KV-13 model with the KV-85's turret and gun was renamed IS-1 after Joseph (Iosif) Stalin.
 It was soon upgraded to a new turret with high-velocity 122 mm gun, and renamed IS-2, finally giving a slow, expensive heavy tank one clear superiority over the medium T-34.

 The IS-3 was an IS-2 with new, advanced hull and turret armour.
 It saw no combat in World War II.

-KV-8 was a flamethrower tank.
+The KV-8 was a flamethrower tank.